Enjoy beaches, wine and nature along Canada’s southernmost shores

 Point Pelee is also a designated dark sky preserve and hosts a variety of stargazing and night sky viewing events.

-If you want to stay in the park, in addition to camping, 24 oTENTiks are available to rent.
-These permanent shelters are basically a hybrid between a cabin and tent.
+If you want to stay in the park, campsites are available or rent one of the 24 oTENTiks.
+These permanent shelters are basically a hybrid between a cabin and a tent.

 Location: 1118 Point Pelee Drive, Leamington